apache/skywalking/docs/en/setup/backend/backend-alarm.md

 each alerting rule.
 If any attribute (`metrics-name`, `op`, `threshold`, `period`, `count`, etc.) of a rule is changed, the sliding window will be destroyed and re-created, causing the Alarm of this specific rule to restart again.

-### Configuration property key of Alerting element
+### Keys with data types of alerting rule configuration file

 | Alerting element     | Configuration property key | Type           | Description        |
 |----------------------|----------------------------|----------------|--------------------|